Editor’s note: Always call ahead to your desired apple picking destination for the latest PYO status including restrictions due to COVID-19.

-The 2016 apple picking season is almost upon us in New England, and what better way to experience this fall treasure than to visit a local farm?
-Here are 10 amazing apple picking farms in New England that are at the “core” of apple greatness — always call or check web sites to find out current pick-your-own availability:
+The 2021 apple picking season is upon us in New England, and what better way to experience this fall treasure than to visit a local farm?
+Here are nine amazing apple picking farms in New England that are at the “core” of apple greatness — always call or check web sites to find out current pick-your-own availability:

 Address: 115 Oak Hill Rd., Harvard MA

 Web Site: http://www.carlsonorchards.com/